tevahp/skywalking-website/docs/blog/README.md

   time: Srinivasan Ramaswamy.
 Jul.
 26th, 2020
   short: In managing Service Mesh Health, Asking `How are you' is more profound than `What are your symptoms'.
 Apdex goes a long way in helping this.

+- title: What’s new in SkyWalking?
+MeterSystem and mesh monitoring in 8.0
+  name: 2020-06-15-skywalking8-0-release
+  time: Sheng Wu, Hongtao Gao, and Tevah Platt.
+June 15, 2020
+  short: SkyWalking extends its functionality with the new release by addressing user demand for metrics integration with other metrics collection systems, including Prometheus.

 - title: SkyWalking hits 200 contributors mark
   name: 2020-01-20-celebrate-200th-contributor
   time: Sheng Wu.
 Jan.
 20st, 2020